nwtgck/ibk/README.md

 ## Design Philosophy

 We don't want to lose data.
 That is the biggest motivation to **backup**.
-In addition, we don't want to wast our storage by backups.
+In addition, we don't want to waste our storage by backups.
 That is the main reason to use an **incremental** backup.

 Although an amazing file system such as ZFS supports snapshot functionality, every OS doesn't support it.
 Thus, `ibk` uses snapshot functionality of `tar` since `tar` is widely installed, used and matured. `ibk` assist you to backup incrementally using `tar` inside.
 This means **you can backup/restore with the natural `tar` command**.